A diverse suburb’s biggest pandemic challenge: Distributing the vaccine equitably

 “I have staff members who are on the front lines and who need to be ahead of me,” he said.
 “I’m not going to jump that line.”

-During a briefing Tuesday, County Council member Craig Rice (D-District 2) proposed reserving certain doses of the vaccine for people of color or low-income residents, who may be less able to navigate the online registration system.
+During a briefing Tuesday, council member Craig Rice (D-District 2) proposed reserving certain doses of the vaccine for people of color or low-income residents, who may be less able to navigate the online registration system.
 Rice, who is Black, said he spent hours last week trying to help his elderly mother register for a vaccine appointment at Giant, to no avail.

 Stoddard, the head of emergency management, said that at least right now, a reservation system isn’t viable because of the dire lack of supply.
 “If we hold doses back, the state sees we’re not giving out all our doses and gives us less each week,” he said.
 Gov. Larry Hogan (R) last month cut the allotment to hospital systems that had failed to distribute more than 75 percent of their doses.

 Instead, officials say, they are working now to shore up trust in the vaccine and ensure marginalized communities are able to access appointments.
-In addition to focus groups and the Census team outreach, officials are moving staff to the county’s 311 call center to answer vaccine questions and discussing with partners, such as churches and community clinics, how to convert coronavirus testing sites into vaccination sites.
+In addition to focus groups and the census team outreach, officials are moving staff to the county’s 311 call center to answer vaccine questions and discussing with partners, such as churches and community clinics, how to convert coronavirus testing sites into vaccination sites.

 Gayles and Crowel said they were surprised by the lower-than-expected uptake of the vaccine among health-care workers and nursing home employees, and Gayles said officials need to do a better job of understanding the myriad sources of this hesitancy: “We can’t just write it off as ‘mistrust.’ ”